How An Exiled Activist In Minnesota Helped Spur Big Political Changes In Ethiopia

 Today, Addis Ababa is a cosmopolitan city, a federal cutout in the middle of Oromia that is home to all ethnic groups and a source of much government revenue.

 Jawar, though, seems unconcerned about the capital's future.
-Unlike Kemal, he leaves room for negotiation — the federal government and the city's multi-ethnic residents have rights that should be respected, he says — but to him, the big issue is already settled: The territory of Addis Ababa has to be returned to the Oromos.
+Unlike Kemal, he leaves room for negotiation — the federal government and the city's multiethnic residents have rights that should be respected, he says — but to him, the big issue is already settled: The territory of Addis Ababa has to be returned to the Oromos.

 "I don't see how that can be a radical proposition," he says, "if there is almost 100 percent consensus among Oromos."